hypervel/hypervel.org/docs/docs/authorization.md

 #### Authorizing or Throwing Exceptions

-If you would like to attempt to authorize an action and automatically throw an `LaravelHyperf\Auth\Access\AuthorizationException` if the user is not allowed to perform the given action, you may use the `Gate` facade's `authorize` method.
+If you would like to attempt to authorize an action and automatically throw an `Hypervel\Auth\Access\AuthorizationException` if the user is not allowed to perform the given action, you may use the `Gate` facade's `authorize` method.
 Instances of `AuthorizationException` are automatically converted to a 403 HTTP response by Laravel:

 ```php
 Gate::authorize('update-post', $post);